zoubingwu/msw-auto-mock/README.md

 ## Options

 - `-o, --output`: specify output file path or output to stdout.
+- `--static`: By default it will generate dynamic mocks, use this flag if you want generate static mocks.
 - `-m, --max-array-length <number>`: specify max array length in response, default value is `20`, it'll cost some time if you want to generate a huge chunk of random data.
 - `-t, --includes <keywords>`: specify keywords to match if you want to generate mock data only for certain requests, multiple keywords can be seperated with comma.
 - `-e, --excludes <keywords>`: specify keywords to exclude, multiple keywords can be seperated with comma.